NoraCodes/nora.codes/content/post/modding-vim-i3-efficiency.md

 Ultimately, a combination of the two is likely to be most efficient; if I ever figure out the perfect workflow, I'll make sure to write it up.

 > NOTE: After publishing this article, I was made aware that the term "ricing" comes from the racing community, where it was originally coined as a pejorative racist term referring to over-modded Japanese motorcycles.
 Yikes.
-While it seems dishonest to remove/rename this article, I'll certainly look for another term to use in the future.
+Because of that, I've decided to use the term "modding" instead.